 Participating in a federal mentor-protégé program can be one of the best ways for a small business to learn new skills and improve its competitive standing for government contracts.
-Mentors may benefit, too, by gaining socioeconomic and small business credit with procuring agencies and (in the case of the SBA mentor-protégé program), obtaining the ability to compete, together with you, as a joint venture on small business and 8(a) set-aside contracts.
+Mentors may benefit, too, by gaining socioeconomic and small business credit with procuring agencies and (in the case of the SBA mentor-protégé program), obtaining the ability to compete, together with a small business, as a joint venture on small business and 8(a) set-aside contracts.

-Petefish can assist you in preparing thorough and compliant mentor-protégé agreements for:
+Koprince Law can assist you in preparing thorough and compliant mentor-protégé agreements for:

 - SBA 8(a) Mentor-Protégé Program

 - Department of Veterans Affairs (VA) Mentor-Protégé Program

 - Department of Homeland Security (DHS) Mentor-Protégé Program

 - Department of Energy (DOE) Mentor-Protégé Program

 - NASA Mentor-Protégé Program

 - USAID Mentor-Protégé Program

 - Department of State Mentor-Protégé Program